United 93 (film): Plot

-As the passengers are served breakfast on United 93, Jarrah hesitates to start the hijacking.
-Via an ACARS message, Dahl and Homer are notified of the WTC attacks and to beware cockpit intrusion.
+As United 93 reaches its cruising altitude, and passengers are served breakfast, Jarrah hesitates to give the sign to start the hijacking.
+An ACARS message is sent from First Officer LeRoy Homer Jr.'s wife, asking if he is all right, followed by a warning of the WTC attacks and to beware cockpit intrusion.
 After Nami unsuccessfully urges Jarrah to attack, an impatient Haznawi prepares an artificial bomb in the lavatory.
-Ghamdi grabs flight attendant Deborah Welsh at knife point and passenger Mark Rothenberg is mortally wounded by Haznawi.
-As Haznawi and Nami force the passengers to the back of the plane, Ghamdi kills both pilots, despite sending out a mayday call, and Welsh, as Jarrah begins piloting the aircraft, and redirects it towards Washington, D.C., with the intention to crash it into the United States Capitol.
-Grandcolas (an emergency medical technician) tries to help the dying Rothenberg but Nami berates her.
-The hijackers jubilantly react to the success of the WTC attack.
-While flight attendants Sandra Bradshaw and CeeCee Lyles unsuccessfully attempt to revive Rothenberg, Bradshaw sees the hijackers moving the bodies of the pilots and Welsh and the passengers overhear this.
+Ghamdi nods at Nami and grabs flight attendant Deborah Welsh at knifepoint as passenger Mark Rothenberg is stabbed and mortally wounded by Haznawi.
+As Haznawi and Nami force the passengers to the back of the plane, Ghamdi fatally stabs both pilots, but not in time to prevent them from transmitting a mayday call, and slits Welsh's throat as Jarrah takes the plane's controls.
+Grandcolas (an emergency medical technician) tends to the dying Rothenberg as the hijackers jubilantly react to the text message revealing the success of the WTC attack.
+Nami berates Grandcolas and sends her back.
+Jarrah redirects the plane towards Washington, D.C., with the intention to crash the plane into the United States Capitol, as flight attendants Sandra Bradshaw and CeeCee Lyles find Rothenberg is dead.
+Bradshaw sees the hijackers moving the pilots' and Welsh's bodies and the passengers overhear this.